LauZyHou/golang-im-system/README.md

 Repeat it.
 You can mock multi user online.

-To client, you can get help from:
+To use client, you can get some help:

 ```bash
 client -h